Can you insure a car you don't own?

 Can I insure a car if I'm not the registered owner?

 Yes, you can!
-But you’ll need to let your car insurance provider know that you’re not the owner or the registered owner.
+But you’ll need to let your car insurance provider know that you’re not the owner or the registered keeper and they will let you know if they can insure the vehicle.
 This is usually referred to as non-owner car insurance.

 There are plenty of reasons you might want to insure yourself on someone else’s vehicle.
 Your car might be owned by your spouse or partner, but you’re the main driver.
 Or you might be using your parent’s car while you’re learning to drive.